stijnvermeeren/slf-frontend/README.md

-# Viewer for SLF maps
+# SLF map viewer

 **Visit the web page at [https://stijnvermeeren.be/slf](https://stijnvermeeren.be/slf).**

-A web page that aims to make the maps from the [SLF archive](https://www.slf.ch/de/lawinenbulletin-und-schneesituation/archiv.html) more accessible, giving easy insights into questions like:
+The [SLF](https://www.slf.ch/en.html) is the Swiss institute for snow and avalanche research.
+Each winter, they regularly publish maps charting the snowfall and snow depth across Switzerland.
+This web page aims to make the maps from the [SLF archive](https://www.slf.ch/de/lawinenbulletin-und-schneesituation/archiv.html) more accessible, giving easy insights into questions like:

 * How much snow is there compared to last year?
 * How did the snow depth evolve over the course of the winter?